EduGonO/notes/notes/century of the self.md

 **Oct 29, 1929**: While commemorating the 50th anniversary of the lightbulb, the US elite at the time (Hoover, Rockefeller, Bernays, prominent bankers…) saw the biggest stock market crash in history.
 People lost money and stopped buying goods they didn't need, Bernays' work collapsed

-[[Freud]] retired.
+Freud retired.
 He wrote *Civilization and its Discontents*, where he argued that Civilization was created to control the animal forces inside human beings.
 - Individual freedom was impossible.
 Humans could not express themselves freely so they *had* to be in control ∴ they would always be unhappy.
-- Politicians sided with [[Freud]], notably Hitler, who thought Democracy was a problem since it released selfish individualism without being able to control it.
+- Politicians sided with Freud, notably Hitler, who thought Democracy was a problem since it released selfish individualism without being able to control it.
   - He wanted to keep people’s desires central, but channeled in such a way as to bind the nation together.
-Goebbels cited [[Bernays]] as an inspiration
+Goebbels cited Bernays as an inspiration

 **1933**: Roosevelt elected.
 He wanted to revive the idea that Human Beings were rational and decided to involve the American Public into the decisions.
 - **Creation of Opinion Pools**: President Approval %, Agreement on laws...